 Don’t Put All Your Money in One Place

 It’s a good idea not to keep all your money in one place.
 While you should carry cash, don’t leave all of it and all your debit cards in a single place.
 Once you arrive in the UK, open a bank and deposit any cash that you’ve brought with you for safekeeping.
 This is also useful in case you lose or misplace your wallet.
 In this case, you’ll have money available while you resolve the issue.

 Take Care When Using ATMs

-You will need to withdraw cash from the ATM time to time.
+You will need to withdraw cash from the ATM from time to time.
 However, it’s always best to be careful when doing so.
-Make sure there aren’t people close to you looking at your PIN, and cover the numbers with your hand or sleeve as you’re typing them in.
+Make sure there aren’t people close to you looking at your PIN and cover the numbers with your hand or sleeve as you’re typing them in.
 If you note suspicious activity and are alone, it’s best to go to another ATM.

 Ensure Accommodation Safety

 You don’t have to worry too much about people breaking in if you’re living on campus.
 In addition to there being safety in numbers, most UK universities have security teams and CCTV cameras.